matheusgbrt/SQL_Murder_Mystery_Minigame/README.md

 | 99716     | 3        |

-Ok, we have two people that attended three times in december 2017. lets add this to the first querie to narrow it down
+Ok, we have two people that attended three times in december 2017. lets add this to the first query to narrow it down
 ```sql
 select
 	p.*,